joy-prime/joy-types/README.md

 conventional meaning, Joy's specific usage is unique.
 In particular, none of these terms mean the same as in Clojure or Java.
 It is important to firmly anchor these terms in a mental Joy' namespace!

-Joy' has its own notions of "type" and "class".
 A Joy' type describes a constrained set of Joy' values, such as "a vector of integers".

 A Joy' class identifies a constrained set of Joy' types, such as "vectors".

 From the Joy' programmer's perspective, classes and types are created, manipulated, and applied at runtime rather than at compile time.
 A Joy' compiler or analysis tool may perform static